 - You will need to get the meter removed before the network operators will disconnect the supply.

 - On the day that either the meter or supply are being removed, someone will need to be on the site.

 - Many demolition contractors prefer for the water to be left in place on site so that it can be used for welfare purposes.
 In our scenario, DDS Demolition will work around the pipes safely.
 We will require the location drawings of any pipes before demolition commences (either supplied to us by the client or we will get them for the relevant water supply company).

 - DDS Demolition can assist or action on your behalf.

 - The corresponding Fact Sheet will provide all necessary details.

-Throughout both Client Guide Checklists, Edition 1 and Edition 2, we aim to have conveyed not only some helpful advice but also reassurance that DDS Demolition offer a complete turnkey solution for any demolition project.
+Throughout both Client Guide Demolition Checklist, Edition 1 and Edition 2, we aim to have conveyed not only some helpful advice but also reassurance that DDS Demolition offer a complete turnkey solution for any demolition project.